littlecraft/littlecraft.github.io/_drafts/amplifier.md

 tags: [hardware, bluetooth, audio, hack]
 ---

 It's been pretty quiet in the lab this summer, and playing around with an audio project has always seemed like a lot of fun, though, until now I've been a little too intimidated to try it out.
 My AM/FM radio just gave up the ghost, so *perfect*, I thought.
-Now would be a great time to shake things up and modernize the lab with a custom bluetooth speaker system on the cheap.
+Now would be a great time to shake things up and modernize the lab with a custom bluetooty speaker system on the cheap.

 <!--more-->

 Some design goals:
-1. A self-contained amplifier/speaker system, that'd be easy for me to hack
+1. A self-contained amplifier/speaker system, that'd be easy to hack.
 1. A stylish enclosure to snazz up the lab.
-1. An off the shelf bluetooth adapter that I could integrate into the enclosure and the amplifier, and one that I could easily supply power to.
+1. An off the shelf bluetooth adapter that I can integrate into the enclosure and the amplifier, and one that's easy to supply power to.
 1. Something in the 10-20 watt range.

 # Prototyping and Failure